 ProfessionalsEric Alan Stone

-In the past few years, Eric has focused his patent practice principally in the biotechnology, pharmaceutical, and medical device areas.
-Eric represents innovators in litigation under the Biologics Price Competition and Innovation Act of 2009 and the Hatch-Waxman Act.
-Some of his matters include representing:
+In the recent years, Eric has focused his patent practice principally in the biotechnology and pharmaceutical areas, including representing innovators under the Biologics Price Competition and Innovation Act and the Hatch-Waxman Act.
+Representative clients include:

-- Amgen in BPCIA litigation involving applications for FDA approval of biosimilars to Amgen's NEULASTA®, NEUPOGEN®, and EPOGEN® products.
+- Amgen in BPCIA litigation involving applications for FDA approval of biosimilars to Amgen’s NEULASTA® and NEUPOGEN®;

 - Biogen in litigation regarding recombinant beta interferon;

-- Vanda Pharmaceuticals in Hatch-Waxman litigation regarding proposed generic versions of Vanda's FANAPT® (iloperidone);
+- Vanda Pharmaceuticals in Hatch-Waxman litigation regarding proposed generic versions of Vanda’s FANAPT® (iloperidone) and HETLIOZ® (tasimelteon); and

 - Craig Thompson, M.D., the President of the Memorial Sloan Kettering Cancer Center, in litigation regarding his work in cancer metabolism.

-Eric is an adjunct professor at the New York University School of Law where he teaches patent litigation.
-Eric is also an author of a regular column for the New York Law Journal on intellectual property litigation.
+Eric is an adjunct professor at the New York University School of Law, where he teaches patent litigation.
+Eric and his co-Deputy Chair Catherine Nyarady also write a regular column for the New York Law Journal on intellectual property litigation.

-Eric is also a general commercial litigator, trying cases and representing clients in state and federal courts across the country, and arbitrations here and overseas.
-He has significant experience in employment and pension litigation, corporate-control litigation, product liability, insurance coverage, and professional malpractice.
-Significant representations include:
+Eric is also a general commercial litigator, trying cases and representing clients in state and federal courts across the country, and arbitrations in the U.S. and overseas.
+Representative clients include:

-- The American Society of Composers, Authors and Publishers (ASCAP) in a trial to set the royalty for musical compositions played by the online service Pandora;
+- The American Society of Composers, Authors and Publishers (ASCAP) in proceedings to set royalties for musical compositions;

 - Liz Elting, co-founder of TransPerfect Translations, in sanctions proceedings against her fellow co-founder based on his conduct before and during the litigation;